JakeHartnell/Grow.js/README.md

 Check out the driver examples for more code.

+# Connecting devices
 ### Host / Port
 The host is where the device will be looking for a CommonGarden-IoT instance.
 By default the host is set to `localhost` and the port is set to Meteor's standard of `3000`.
 This will work nicely for usb devices like Arduino.

-#### Connecting over wifi
-Set the `host` to your computer's IP address where the Grow-IoT instance is running.
+For connecting over wifi, connect your device to wifi and set the `host` to the IP address where the Grow-IoT instance is running.
 Simply specify it in your grow.json file.

 ```json
     "host": "YOUR_IP_HERE",
     "thing": {...}
 ```

-Likewise if you are hosting in the cloud, it should be set to the instance IP address, you can also override the default port by specifiying the `port` option.

 #### Connecting over SSL
-You can connect to our Grow-IoT alpha instance on https://grow.commongarden.org, or see the [Grow-IoT repo](https://github.com/CommonGarden/Grow-IoT) to easily start your own IoT network locally or hosted on [Meteor Galaxy](https://galaxy.meteor.com).
+You can connect securely to our Grow-IoT alpha instance on https://grow.commongarden.org, or see the [Grow-IoT repo](https://github.com/CommonGarden/Grow-IoT) to easily start your own IoT network locally or hosted on [Meteor Galaxy](https://galaxy.meteor.com).

 SSL is supported though will require a bit more setup.
 If you are hosting your instance off a computer with a dedicated IP address include the following info in your configuration object.